 Graveside services will be held on Monday July 12, 2021 at 12:00 Noon at Forest Home Cemetery, 2405 W. Forest Home Avenue; Milwaukee, WI 53215.

-To send flowers to the family or plant a tree in memory of Dr. Theodore Allen Kotchen, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Dr. Theodore Allen Kotchen, please visit our tribute store.